jalbiero/vo2max-tracker/README.md

                         Output file (when not specified, './export_output.txt' will be used
 ```

+## Configuration

+For a custom configuration, just edit the file [vo2max_tracker/config.py](vo2max_tracker/config.py)

 ## Disclaimer

-VO2Max Tracker was developed and tested on Linux (openSUSE 15.4) with data from Garmin FR-945 and FR-920.
-Older devices like the latter currently have partial support, so it is possible that no all information will be shown.
-VO2Max Tracker was also tested on Windows 10.
+VO2Max Tracker was developed and tested on Linux (openSUSE 15.4 with Anaconda3 2022-10/Python 3.9.13) with data from Garmin FR-945 and FR-920.
+Older devices like the latter currently have partial support, so it is possible that no all information will be shown on the tooltip.
+VO2Max Tracker was also tested on Windows 10 (Python 3.11.1).
 I am sorry, but I do not have a Mac, so let me know if you have any issue on macOS.

 ## Troubleshooting